Architectural Design MA application portfolio advice

 If you have other skills you think are relevant, but are not necessarily architectural, please include examples (one or two pages).

-Reproduce your dissertation with two sides on each A3 landscape page take as many pages as you need (For example, if dissertation consits of eight pages then it will fit on four A3 landscape pages).
+Reproduce your dissertation with two sides on each A3 landscape page take as many pages as you need (For example, if dissertation consists of eight pages then it will fit on four A3 landscape pages).